IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 All of the methods outlined above can be overridden.
 A description of each of the non-interface inner methods is as follows:

-:csharp:`GetQuery`
+:csharp:`GetQuery`/:csharp:`GetQueryAsync`
     The method is the one that you will most commonly be override in order to implement custom query logic.
+The default implementation of GetQueryAsync simply calls GetQuery - be aware of this in cases of complex overrides/inheritance.
 From this method, you could:

         - Specify additional query filtering such as row-level security or soft-delete logic.
 Or, restrict the data source entirely for users or whole roles by returning an empty query.
         - Include additional data using EF's :csharp:`.Include()` and :csharp:`.ThenInclude()`.